vapoursynth/vapoursynth/doc/gpufilters.rst

 actual planes to one output (Splice, Interleave, ShufflePlanes) they must share one residency; mixing is an error rather than a hidden transfer.
 Property-only inputs like ``prop_src`` and ClipToProp's ``mclip`` are exempt.
+A script may leave its outputs GPU resident: ``set_output`` stores the node as given, and the consumer decides where the download goes — ``output`` inserts one, and so do the VSScript entry points vspipe and most applications use, each with a log message, so scripts just work.
+A clip and its alpha must share a residency, which is the one thing ``set_output`` checks.
+Reading pixel data of a GPU resident *frame* from
-``set_output`` and ``output`` on a GPU node insert the download automatically, with a log message, so scripts and vspipe just work.
-Reading pixel data of a GPU resident *frame* from Python raises an error — pass the clip through GPUDownload first; whether a node or frame is GPU resident is exposed as the ``gpu_resident`` property.
+Python raises an error — pass the clip through GPUDownload first; whether a node or frame is GPU resident is exposed as the ``gpu_resident`` property.
 Frame properties are always CPU side and work normally on GPU frames.
-(In the C API, reading a GPU frame's planes is a fatal error instead: for compiled plugins it is a programming error and must fail loudly, never silently download.)
+(In the C API the same access returns NULL instead of raising: getReadPtr and getWritePtr have no host address to give and never download silently, and getFrameResidency tells that apart from a bad plane index.)

 A filter with a compute path takes every call it accepts at all; none of them quietly downloads its inputs and runs the scalar code instead, so a resident